associatedpress/harvester/README.md

 Note that the former will be treated as canonical; Harvester will redirect from the latter with a `301` to the former.

-Our instance of Harvester is configured to use [this sheet for custom URLs][config-sheet].
-If you need to be granted access, please contact
-@amilligan, @jmyers, or @tthibodeaux.

 ## Development

 In order to get this project running locally you will first need to clone this